 Therefore, if you’re on a longer trip you are somehow screwed.
 If you withhold your journey when informing authorities about your new residence you will be liable to prosecution, since you are lying straight into their faces.
 I can’t recommend deciding to travel the world after you declared a new domicile either… That would be morally reprehensible and illegal aswell.

-For Austrians: If you stay outside of Austria for more than 6 months you are forced by law to inform the competent military authority.
-In general Austrian authorities won’t deliver conscription orders to destinations outside the country.
+For Austrians: If you stay outside of Austria for more than 6 months you are forced to inform the competent military authority.
+In general Austrian authorities won’t deliver conscription orders to destinations outside the country though.

 In case you leave the country and disobey the conscription order after it was already delivered to you, you risk imprisonment of up to 1 year upon re-entering the country.